Overview: Passages Traveling Exhibit

 THE FUTURE OF PASSAGES

 Artifacts on display at Passages will eventually be part of Museum of the Bible, a 430,000-square-foot, international museum dedicated to the impact, history and narrative of the Bible.
-It will open in 2017 three blocks from the U.S. Capitol in Washington, D.C., inviting all people to engage with the Bible through a scholarly and engaging presentation of the Bible’s impact, history and narrative.
+It opens in 2017 three blocks from the U.S. Capitol in Washington, D.C., inviting all people to engage with the Bible through a scholarly and engaging presentation of the Bible’s impact, history and narrative.

 PASSAGES EXHIBITION HISTORY: